magic-examples/project/README.md

 // build changes you made to docs dir npm run build

+// reset the remotes to your repository git remote rename origin upstream git remote add origin git@provider.com/{your name}/{your repo}

 // publish changes, after committing them to the local git git push